A. A primary supervising physician shall:

 (3) Provide continuous supervision of the physician assistant by means of one or more of the following:

 (a) On-site supervision;

 (d) Assignment of one or more alternate supervising physicians by one of the following means:

-(i) In a hospital, correctional facility, detention center, or public health facility, by ensuring the maintenance of a list of alternate supervising physicians with signed confirmation that each alternate understands and accepts his role as an alternate supervising physician; or
+(i) In any practice setting, by ensuring the documentation of alternate supervising physicians with signed confirmation that each alternate understands and accepts the role as an alternate supervising physician; and

 (4) Delegate only medical acts that: